Revlon, Inc. v. MacAndrews & Forbes Holdings, Inc.: Judgment

 The Revlon board argued that it acted in good faith in protecting the noteholders because Unocal permits consideration of other corporate constituencies ...
 However, such concern for non-stockholder interests is inappropriate when an auction among active bidders is in progress, and the object no longer is to protect or maintain the corporate enterprise but to sell it to the highest bidder.

+The Court also clarified its view of the Unocal Corp. v.
+Mesa Petroleum Co, that benefits to other groups must be rationally related to shareholders.